eltociear/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.

 > [!NOTE]
-> The *TargetRoas* bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.
+> The *TargetRoas* bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 721).
 All of your target locations must be within the United States.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).